★ BEST INVESTING TOOLS COMPARISON ★

 Is Track Your Dividends (TYD) or TradingView better for day trading?

-Which has a better stock screener—Track Your Dividends (TYD) or TradingView?
+Which has a better stock screener: Track Your Dividends (TYD) or TradingView?

 Can I track my portfolio with Track Your Dividends (TYD) or TradingView?

-Both platforms include portfolio tracking, so you can monitor your holdings, performance, and allocation in one place.
+Yes, both do portfolio tracking: holdings, performance, and allocation in one place.

 Curation & Accuracy